 The National Funding Body awards millions of dollars in grants every year and needs a way to see the impact and outcomes of specific funding, as well as the wider picture of research activity generated by funding in the sector.

 The Funding Body grant allocation and management platform attaches a RAiD to each project that it awards a grant to.
 As the project progresses the RAiD manifest/folder records details of the project interactions such as individual researchers and support staff, institutions that work on and collaborate with the research, data outputs from the research and instruments that are used.
-As well as the traditional outputs of publications and conference proceedings.
+The traditional outputs of publications and conference proceedings are also included.

 All of this information can be used to give a full picture of the impact and return on investment of the grant.